KarlosMoodios/NN-Digits/README.md

 This neural network was created by Dr Andrew Watson; my university lecturer.
 It was given to the students to demonstrate how neural networks function.

-It was to show us how:
+It was to show us how the following affected the results:
 - different amounts of neurons in the hidden layers,
 - adding more or less hidden layers,
 - using different activation functions,